The Promise Of Cell Technologies In Immunotherapy

 The number of immunotherapies in clinical trial rolls over 5000 now, and immunology has become a common approach in some cancers.
 Cell technologies, as a growing sub-field in the immunotherapy landscape, have progressed considerably and now represent a $26 billion financial opportunity by 2030, according to a report by Roots Analysis.

 Evolutionarily, the immune system has adapted to distinguish between foreign or tumor antigens and the body's own cells.
 To prevent autoimmune reaction, T-lymphocytes carry on special PD-1 (programmed cell death-1) receptor, that verify foes before attacking them.
 Insidious cancer cells often express a ligand to this receptor - PD-L1, triggering intracellular mechanisms that block T-cells response.
-Inhibitors for this PD-1/PD-L1 and other checkpoint pathways (Opdivo, Keytruda, Yervoy) are being routinely used.
+Inhibitors for this PD-1/PD-L1 and other (Opdivo, Keytruda, Yervoy) are being routinely used.

 Continue reading